nitindhawan/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk qplot1](figure/qplot1.png)

-Next, we will use the *which* function to find out which daily interval contains the maximum of mean steps.
+Now, we will find out the maximum number of mean steps in any interval.

 ```r
 maxSteps <- max(activityByInterval$steps)